datatrails/datatrails-python/_sources/runner/compliance_compliant_at.rst.txt

 'asset_name' is required from a previously created asset.
 The asset_id is derived and inserted as the first argument to compliance.compliant_at().

+'report' = true will cause a report to be printed on the compliance status.

 .. code-block:: yaml

     ---